Ukrainian House: Euromaidan protests

 Ukrainian House was taken over in December 2013 by the Berkut special police forces during the Euromaidan protests.
 There were claims that the Berkut unit ransacked the building and possibly pilfered some of the museum collection.

 On the 25th of January 2014 the House was besieged by Euromaidan protesters.
 After a long confrontation the police launched a counterattack on the main barricades and many retreated in order to secure the barricades but a number stayed.
-At around 11pm GMT a truce was called where no side attacked each other.
+At around 11pm GMT, a truce was called where no side attacked each other.
 A long bout of negotiation followed.
 The final result being the 200 police officers still inside leaving through a side window.

-When the Euromaidan protestors gained control over Ukrainian House, it provided a community shelter for fellow civilians and protestors who were engaging in the revolution.
+When the Euromaidan protestors gained control over the Ukrainian House, it provided a community shelter for fellow civilians and protestors who were engaging in the revolution.
 The Ukraine House center provides free legal advice, a place to sleep, medical care, travel information, and psychiatric help.
 With all the chaos that was happening during this struggle, one couple, Viktor Bisovetskyi and his wife, Inna, joined the occupants of the building and opened a library during this anti-government movement known as Euromaidan.
-Since most of the space was occupied, the couple found room in the corner of the basement.
+Since most of the space was occupied, the couple found a room in the corner of the basement.
 There, countless librarians, friends, and civilians donated books, travel guides, magazines and philosophy texts to this library.

-As of late March 2014 and the Crimean crisis and masked Russian invasion of eastern Ukraine, Ukrainian House is acting as a base for the "Self-defense of the Maidan", one of the major Euromaidan militias.
-It is also currently an assembly area and public relations coordination site for the National Guard of Ukraine.
+As of late March 2014 and the annexation of Crimea by the Russian Federation and masked Russian invasion of eastern Ukraine, the Ukrainian House is acting as a base for the "Self-defense of the Maidan", one of the major Euromaidan militias.
+It was concurrently an assembly area and public relations coordination site for the National Guard of Ukraine.